-Like all medicines, this medicine can cause side effects, although not everybody gets them.
+Like all medicines, Atorcor can cause side effects, although not everybody gets them.

-If you experience any of the following serious side effects or symptoms, stop taking your tablets and tell your doctor immediately or go to the nearest hospital accident and emergency department.
+If you experience any of the following serious side effects, stop taking your tablets and tell your doctor immediately or go to the nearest hospital accident and emergency department.

-- Serious allergic reaction which causes swelling of the face, tongue and throat that can cause great difficulty in breathing.

-- Serious illness with severe peeling and swelling of the skin, blistering of the skin, mouth, eyes, genitals and fever.
-Skin rash with pink-red blotches especially on palms of hands or soles of feet which may blister.

-- Muscle weakness, tenderness, pain, rupture or red-brown discolouration of urine and particularly, if at the same time, you feel unwell or have a high temperature it may be caused by an abnormal muscle breakdown (rhabdomyolysis).
-The abnormal muscle breakdown does not always go away, even after you have stopped taking atorvastatin, and it can be life-threatening and lead to kidney problems.
+- Serious allergic reaction which causes swelling of the face, tongue and throat that can cause great difficulty in breathing. - Serious illness with severe peeling and swelling of the skin, blistering of the skin, mouth, eyes genitals and fever.
+Skin rash with pink-red blotches especially on palms of hands or soles of feet which may blister. - Muscle weakness, tenderness or pain and particularly, if at the same time, you feel unwell or have a high temperature it may be caused by an abnormal muscle breakdown.
+The abnormal muscle breakdown does not always go away, even after you have stopped taking atorvastatin, and it can be life-threatening and lead to kidney problems